awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.md

 #### Installing Percona XtraBackup<a name="chap-mysql2aurora.s3.prerequisites.percona"></a>

 Amazon Aurora MySQL can restore a DB cluster from files that were created using Percona XtraBackup\.
-You can install Percona XtraBackup from the Percona website at [https://www\.percona\.com/doc/percona\-xtrabackup/2\.4/installation](https://www.percona.com/doc/percona-xtrabackup/2.4/installation)\.
+You can install Percona XtraBackup from the Percona website at [https://www\.percona\.com/software/mysql\-database/percona\-xtrabackup](https://www.percona.com/software/mysql-database/percona-xtrabackup)\.

 #### Required Permissions<a name="chap-mysql2aurora.permissions"></a>

 To migrate your MySQL data to an Amazon Aurora MySQL DB cluster, several permissions are required:
-+ The user that is requesting that Amazon RDS create a new cluster from an Amazon S3 bucket must have permission to list the buckets for your AWS account\.
++ The user that is requesting that Amazon RDS create a new cluster from an Amazon S3 bucket must have permission to list the buckets for your user\.
 You grant the user this permission using an AWS Identity and Access Management \(IAM\) policy\.
 +  Amazon RDS requires permission to act on your behalf to access the Amazon S3 bucket where you store the files used to create your Amazon Aurora MySQL DB cluster\.
 You grant Amazon RDS the required permissions using an IAM service role\.
-+ The user making the request must also have permission to list the IAM roles for your AWS account\.
++ The user making the request must also have permission to list the IAM roles for your user\.
-+ If the user making the request will create the IAM service role, or will request that Amazon RDS create the IAM service role \(by using the console\), then the user must have permission to create an IAM role for your AWS account\.
++ If the user making the request will create the IAM service role, or will request that Amazon RDS create the IAM service role \(by using the console\), then the user must have permission to create an IAM role for your user\.

-For example, the following IAM policy grants a user the minimum required permissions to use the console to both list IAM roles, create an IAM role, and list the S3 buckets for your account\.
+For example, the following IAM policy grants a user the minimum required permissions to use the console to both list IAM roles, create an IAM role, and list the S3 buckets for your user\.

 ```
 {